conjurdemos/Accelerator-Ansible/README.md

    - Use this command sequence to view the database that Ansible created:
      - mysql -h \<mysql-server-address\> -P \<mysql-server-port\> -u root -p \
        \<enter current MySQL remote root password at prompt\>
-     - Note that values in angle brackets can but cut/pasted from Ansible output
+     - Note that values in angle brackets can be cut/pasted from Ansible output
      - At the mysql prompt enter these commands:
        - show databases;
        - use testdb; (or whatever name you specified for the database in demo-vars.sh)